 Emma Lewis is a mezzo soprano living in Hertfordshire and professionally based in London, performing a diverse range of opera, solo and choral repertoire.
 Plans for 2017/18 include Bach Cantatas, Mother Goose with British Youth Opera and Verdi Requiem with the Monteverdi Choir.

 Roles performed include Arnalta /La Incoronazione di Poppea (Hampstead Garden Opera), Bradamante/Alcina (Opera Alumnus), Mrs Herring/Albert Herring (Harrow Opera), Mrs Kneebone/A Dinner Engagement (Opera Dinamica), Daniel/Handel’s Belshazzar, Hippolyta/A Midsummer Night's Dream (Trinity Laban Opera), Mother/Hansel & Gretel, Third Lady/The Magic Flute (University of York Opera Society) and Dido and Sorceress/Dido & Aeneas (Eboracum Baroque)(St Martin’s Voices).
 Roles performed in scenes are Romeo/I Capuleti e i Montecchi, Quickly and Meg/Falstaff, Sélysette /Ariane et Barbe-Bleu, Hata/The Bartered Bride, Orphée/Orphée et Euridice & Sesto/La Clemenza di Tito.

 Emma has performed a diverse range of solo repertoire ranging from Bach to Messiaen.
 Recitals have included Schumann Frauenliebe und Leben, selected works from Howells' A Garland de la Mare, Elgar Sea Pictures and a recital at Kings Place as TL Gold Medal finalist.
 Emma is also a frequent mezzo-soprano and alto soloist in larger choral works, repertoire including Vivaldi Gloria, Handel Messiah, Mozart Requiem, Bach B Minor Mass, Rachmaninov Vespers and Strauss Deutsche Motette, to name but a few.

 Emma sings with the Monteverdi Choir and also freelances in professional church choirs throughout London whilst holding a regular choir position at St James Sussex Gardens in Paddington.
 Chorus work has included Opera Holland Park, English Voices and Retrospect Opera.
-Choral work in 2017-18 included projects with London Contemporary Voices, Edvard Grieg Kor and Philharmonia Voices.
-She is a member of the professional singers scheme with London Philharmonia Chorus and is an alumna of the Genesis 16 training programme.
-As well as performing, Emma also teaches singing privately and at Bedford Girls School.
+Choral work in 2017-18 included projects with London Contemporary Voices, Edvard Grieg Kor, Mogens Dahl Chamber Choir and Philharmonia Voices.
+As well as performing, Emma also teaches singing and piano from her home in Hertfordshire.